RSMP Nordic Activity Plan 2025–2026

 EU‑Funding

 Getting funding depends on writing a good application.
-We can either do it ourselves, or involve partners that specialize in this like IMEC.
+We can either do it ourselves or involve partners that specialize in this like IMEC.
+We did apply for funding from Nordic Innovation, which did not go through.
+Once we identify other suitable programs we will apply.

-If we receive funding, we need a setup that ensures implementation, reporting, etc.
+If/when we receive funding, we need a setup to ensure efficient implementation, reporting, etc.

 Administration

-The list is being maintained by the secretariat, currently by the City of Copenhagen.
+The list is being maintained by the secretariat.

-Continue to organize and facilitate RSMP User Group meetings, where all users of RSMP can exchange knowledge and experience related to RSMP.
+Continue to organize and facilitate RSMP User Group meetings, where all users of RSMP can exchange knowledge and experience related to RSMP, as well as ask questions.